Frankie Tagliaferri

-Francesca Claire Tagliaferri (born January 18, 1999) is an American professional soccer player who most recently played as a midfielder for the Utah Royals of the National Women's Soccer League (NWSL).
+Francesca Claire Tagliaferri (born January 18, 1999) is an American former professional soccer player who played as a midfielder in the National Women's Soccer League (NWSL) for three seasons.
+She played college soccer for the Penn State Nittany Lions and the Rutgers Scarlet Knights, earning first-team All-American honors and setting the NCAA Division I record for career appearances.
+She played for the North Carolina Courage and the Utah Royals in the NWSL.

 College career

 Tagliaferri played her first three years of NCAA Division I soccer at Penn State, scoring 22 goals overall and earning second-team All-America honors in her last season.
 In her overall final season of Division I soccer at Rutgers, she scored 13 goals and registered 9 assists, earning her All-America First Team honors and being named 2021 Big Ten Midfielder of the Year.
+By the end of her college career, she had played in an NCAA Division I record 115 games, breaking the pre-coronavirus pandemic record held by Kristi Eveland.

 Club career

 North Carolina Courage

 Tagliaferri was signed by the North Carolina Courage of the NWSL prior to the 2022 season.
 She made her first professional start on June 30 against OL Reign.

 Utah Royals

 On November 23, 2023, Utah Royals announced that Tagliaferri had been acquired by the club ahead of their return to the NWSL for the 2024 season.

 On October 10, 2024, Utah Royals announced that they had parted ways with Tagliaferri.